Israeli Prime Minister Benjamin Netanyahu rails against protesting military reservists - UPI.com

 "We swore to serve the kingdom, not the king," they added.

-The cabinet meeting was postponed from Sunday as Netanyahu, 73, was hospitalized overnight the day prior as he received treatment for dehydration and was discharged with a Holter monitor, a type of portable electrocardiogram for cardiac monitoring.
+A Cabinet meeting was postponed from Sunday as Netanyahu, 73, was hospitalized overnight for treatment of dehydration.
+He was discharged with a Holter monitor, a type of portable electrocardiogram for cardiac monitoring.

-On Monday, he told the cabinet his health was "excellent" but didn't clarify any further.
+On Monday, he told the Cabinet his health was "excellent" but didn't clarify.